 Your feelings about starting child care

 Starting child care is a big change.
-It can be an exciting and emotional time for families – both children and parents.
+It can be an exciting and emotional time for families – for both children and parents.

-This doesn’t mean you can’t show your feelings though – you might like to share them with your partner, a friend or a family member who can give you some support during this emotional time.
+This doesn’t mean you can’t show your feelings, though.
+You might like to share them with your partner, a friend or a family member who can give you some support during this emotional time.